Banks and beef

 BankTrack

-Recent research by the UNEP and the IPCC has shown that, in addition to cutting carbon dioxide emissions, drastically reducing methane emissions is the best way to rapidly avert the climate crisis and limit global warming to 1.5°C. The livestock sector alone is responsible for 32% of all human caused methane emissions and, if current trends continue, the global meat and dairy industry will account for almost half the world’s 1.5°C emissions budget by 2030.
-This means that an urgent shift to restrict and reverse the growth of industrial livestock is essential to avert the climate crisis.
+In addition to its nature impacts, the industrial meat sector’s impact on the climate is staggering.
+Recent research by the UNEP and the IPCC has shown that, in addition to cutting carbon dioxide emissions, drastically reducing methane emissions is the best way to rapidly avert the climate crisis and limit global warming to 1.5°C. Although methane only stays in the atmosphere for around nine years, it has a warming impact 84 times that of CO2 over a 20-year period and is responsible for almost a quarter of global warming.
+It also means that cutting methane emissions now can rapidly reduce the rate of warming in the near-term.
+The livestock sector alone is responsible for 32% of all human caused methane emissions and, if current trends continue, the global meat and dairy industry will account for almost half the world’s 1.5°C emissions budget by 2030.
+Therefore, an urgent shift to restrict and reverse the growth of industrial livestock is essential to avert the climate crisis.

-The beef industry is also tied to widespread human and Indigenous rights violations.
-Cattle farming is the main driver of illegal land seizures on Reserves and Indigenous territories in the Brazilian Amazon.
-Mongabay have documented how violent displacement and killings of indigenous peoples in Nicaragua have been committed in pursuit of grazing cattle on deforested land.
-Additionally, evidence of worker exploitation including modern slavery and child labour has been found throughout the industry, particularly in Brazilian and Paraguayan bovin stockbreeding and meatpacking plants globally.
+Finally, the industrial meat industry continues to violate and abuse the rights of Indigenous and local communities, and workers, along the production chain.
+An investigation by Greenpeace Brazil showed that security forces working for a major soya producer in Brazil harassed, detained, abducted and shot members of the traditional geraizeira communities.
+Cattle farming is the main driver of illegal land seizures on Reserves and Indigenous Territories in the Brazilian Amazon.
+Mongabay has documented how violent displacement and killings of indigenous peoples in Nicaragua have been committed in pursuit of grazing cattle on deforested land.
+Additionally, evidence of worker exploitation including modern slavery and child labour has been found throughout the industry, particularly in Brazilian and Paraguayan bovin stockbreeding, and in meatpacking plants globally.

 Role of banks